barrysaliou18/mywebsite/content/hero/index.md

 ---
 title: 'Hi, my name is'
 name: 'Mamadou Barry'
-subtitle: 'I am an Software Engineer.'
+subtitle: 'I am a Software Engineer.'
 buttonText: 'Get In Touch'
 ---

-I'm a Software based in Seattle, WA specializing in building exceptional websites(Full Stack) and applications.
+I'm a Software Engineer based in Seattle, WA specializing in building (and occasionally designing) exceptional websites, applications, and everything in between.